hallel1/cloud_security/README.md

 By enforcing branch policies, you minimize the risk of such vulnerabilities being introduced and exploited.

 # The Python Code
+This script using an old public repo name SimpleApi.

 ### how to run this script: